 74 Pages Posted: 30 May 2013 Last revised: 7 Jul 2017

-By their nature, private equity funds hold assets that are hard to value.
-This uncertainty in asset valuation gives rise to the potential for fund managers to manipulate reported net asset values (NAVs).
-Managers may have an incentive to game valuations in the short-run if these are used by investors to make decisions about commitments to subsequent funds managed by the same firm.
-Using a large dataset of buyout and venture funds, we test for the presence of reported NAV manipulation.
-We find evidence that some managers boost reported NAVs during times that fundraising activity is likely to occur.
-Those managers, however, are subsequently unable to raise a next fund, suggesting that investors see through the manipulation.
-In contrast, we find that top-performing funds under-report returns.
-This conservatism is consistent with these firms insuring against future bad luck that could make them appear as though they are NAV manipulators.
-Our results are robust to a variety of specifications and alternative explanations.
+Private equity funds hold assets that are hard to value.
+Managers may have an incentive to distort reported valuations if these are used by investors to decide on commitments to subsequent funds managed by the same firm.
+Using a large dataset of buyout and venture funds, we test for the presence of reported return manipulation.
+We find evidence that some underperforming managers inflate reported returns during times when fundraising takes place.
+However, those managers are less likely to raise a next fund, suggesting that investors can see through the manipulation on average.
+In contrast, we find that top-performing funds likely understate their valuations.
+A simple theoretical framework rationalizes our empirical results as well as those of related papers.

 Keywords: Private Equity, Venture Capital, Buyout Funds Mutual Funds, Institutional Investors